 Wake up before day break for the long drive back to Makassar Airport.
 Before noon, catch a flight bound for Kuala Lumpur.
 Afternoon arrive at destination.
 End of tour.

-A non-refundable deposit (unless tour cancelled by LevArt) of RM 1,500 is payable to secure booking.
+A *security deposit of RM1,500 is payable to secure booking.
 Balance fee RM 2,300 to be collected upon booking deadline or when the tour is fully booked.

 Full terms & conditions (eg: cancellation policy) please click here.